Plastic pollution is one of the primary threats to our planet.

 A better solution is to REDUCE OUR USE.

-New Film Release: 'Evidence of Us'
+Film Highlight: 'Evidence of Us'

 Our National Parks and Monuments are experiencing record visitation numbers.
 But as we encourage the public to experience these treasures, increased use has created an escalation in litter and plastic microtrash.
 ‘Evidence of Us’ investigates how legislative measures could provide lasting protection to these landscapes while creating a culture shift towards a Leave No Trace ethic founded on minimizing our footprint, reducing consumption and using reusable products.